 There are many maths programmes which are all well-recommended by the homeschooling community and they all work, so you can pick whichever suits your taste or your budget.
 Candidates must have mastered Algebra and 2- and 3-dimensional Geometry in order to pass the GED® Mathematical Reasoning test.

-My personal choice is Math-U-See, up till Algebra 2 level, but as I said, its your choice.
+My personal choice is Math-U-See, including Algebra 1 and Geomtery, but as I said, its your choice.

-For Science, I recommend the Apologia senior science books by Dr Jay Wile.
-They start with General Science, then Physical Science, Biology …and those three should be sufficient for the GED®…but again, any alternative science programme that will broaden your child’s knowledge of this subject should be acceptable.
+The Apologia senior science books by Dr Jay Wile are also excellent.
+They start with General Science, then you can do Physical Science, Biology optionally, if your time allows …and this should be sufficient for the GED®…but again, any alternative science programme that will broaden your child’s knowledge of this subject should be acceptable.

 3. Reasoning Through Language Arts

 For English, again, whatever materials you choose will be good.
-The GED® requires children to write a 5 paragraph essay, so learning the structure of a well-planned essay and practicing that at some stage before they get to the tests will be advisable.
-You can search online for GED essay topics to see the kind of topics they might get.
+The GED® requires students to write a 5 paragraph essay, so learning the structure of a well-planned essay and practicing that at some stage before they get to the tests will be advisable.
+You can search online for GED® essay topics to see the kind of topics they might get.